jeffsteward/HAM-forest/server/README.md

 Each game has two viewers: a game board and a game window.
 - All games start on the game board.
-- The majority of user interaction takes place on the game board.
+- The majority of player interactions take place on the game board.
 - Actions on the game board can trigger animations on the game window.

 **Components of the Game Board**